 The United States of America, represented by John Hay, and the United Kingdom, represented by Lord Pauncefote, signed the Hay-Pauncefote Treaty, nullifying the Clayton-Bulwer Treaty of 1850 and giving the United States the right to construct and control a canal across the Central American isthmus to connect the Atlantic and Pacific oceans.

 The United States ended its protectorate over Cuba.

 Britain, Germany and Italy blockaded Venezuela over its refusal to pay foreign debts and damages suffered by European citizens in the recent civil war.

 The Platt Amendment granted the United States bases at Guantánamo Bay and Bahia Honda.

 On 24 January 1903, the United States and the United Kingdom signed the Hay-Herbert Treaty, entrusting the resolution of the boundary dispute between Alaska and Canada to an arbitration by a mixed tribunal of three Americans, two Canadians, and one Briton.
 On 20 October, this tribunal agreed on a final demarcation line that was a compromise between the American and Canadian claims.

 Panama separates from Colombia

-Panama breaks away from Colombia with the backing of the United States
+Panama broke away from Colombia with the backing of the United States.

 Panama Canal Zone established

-Hay-Bunau-Varilla Treaty signed by United States and Panama, establishing Panama Canal Zone
+The Hay-Bunau-Varilla Treaty was signed by United States and Panama, establishing Panama Canal Zone.